Xoraurea/tpp-executive/README.md

 ### Installing mods

 You're now ready to install mods!
 Mods are stored as folders in `modFiles`, containing at least a `main.js` and a `manifest.json` file.
 You can name the containing folder whatever you want, but it'll likely be helpful to name it something specific to the mod it contains.
+If you'd like some mods to get started with, check out [this](https://github.com/Xoraurea/my-tpp-mods) repository.

 **Security Notice:** As with any computer program, by installing mods, you are granting the developer(s) of the mod the ability to run code and access files on your computer.
 Do **not** install a mod if you do not trust its source or its developer(s).
 The Executive project holds no responsibility or liability for the result of installing third-party modifications.